-The Burgundian king among red wines has been planted in Alto Adige since the middle of the nineteenth century.
-When grown in vineyards of medium elevation that are not too dry, this variety reveals it full potential, yielding well-structured wines that are often amazingly close to their models in Burgundy.
-Typical Alto Adige Pinot Noirs have a rich and intense scent of dark berries, spice, and violets.
+The Burgundian king among red wines has been grown in Alto Adige/Südtirol since the middle of the nineteenth century.
+When planted in vineyards of medium elevation that are not too dry, this variety reveals its full potential, yielding well-structured wines that are often amazingly close to their models in Burgundy.
+Typical Alto Adige Pinot Noirs have rich and intense aromas of dark berries, clove, and violets.

 Area under cultivation:

 in medium-high hilly areas starting from400 meters (1,300 feet) above sea level, preferably on chalky gravel soils